asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 }
 ```

-And after compiling this to a `staticlib`, we do this from the Odin side:
+And after compiling this to a `staticlib`, do this from the Odin side:

 ```odin
 foreign import slotmap "deps/slotmap/libslotmap.a"